Recognizing Spectrum-Based Conditions

 - "Does the timing or clustering of symptoms suggest anything upstream?"

-The goal isn’t to get a label—it’s to open the clinician’s reasoning.
+The goal isn’t only to get a label.
+It is to make the reasoning space more specific.

 6. Bring stability and variability together

-Pattern‑driven conditions have both fixed traits and shifting states.
-You can say:
+Pattern-driven conditions may have both fixed traits and shifting states.
+It can help to say:

-- "This part is always present—even when mild."
+- "This part is usually present, even when mild."

 - "These fluctuations happen under predictable conditions."